ngjunsiang/laymansguide-src/season5/issue057/issue057.md

 > Computers use the same trick, and it is called **caching**.
 Any information it needs repeatedly which is unchanging is stored in a **cache**.

 The DNS cache, which I introduced in that issue, is a place where hostnames (such as facebook.com) and their associated IP addresses are stored, so that we don’t need to keep looking up the IP address for facebook.com.

-We uses caches to reduce latency and speed up processing: the full DNS querying process takes a few hundred milliseconds, but looking up a DNS entry in the cache only takes a few milliseconds — that’s a speedup by a factor of 100!
+We use caches to reduce latency and speed up processing: the full DNS querying process takes a few hundred milliseconds, but looking up a DNS entry in the cache only takes a few milliseconds — that’s a speedup by a factor of 100!

 ## How long does it take to transfer data?